-Peter Cox Scotland were called in to survey a suspected damp problem in the historic city centre of Aberdeen.
+Peter Cox were called in to survey a suspected damp problem in the historic city centre of Aberdeen.
 Located on the North East coast of Scotland and at the mouth of the River Don, Aberdeen has numerous historic buildings throughout the city centre and is known for its widespread use of granite as a building material, gaining the local nickname ‘Granite City.’

 The survey took place on a substantial stone building located within the historic Castlegate area of the city.